 There’s a lot to know when talking about Market Research.
 The first step is to determine whether or not there is a market for your product or service.
 The first step is to carry out in-depth competitor analysis and locate a suitable platform for your business.
 Also, it’s important to plan a clear strategy for differentiating your idea.

-It may be more beneficial for startups to extend their horizons by studying existing firms' best practises.
-By learning their experiences, you can save time and money while getting closer to your ambitious objective.
+It may be more beneficial for startups to extend their horizons by studying existing firms’ best practices.
+By learning from their experiences, you can save time and money while getting closer to your ambitious objective.

-So, in this blog, let’s discuss how to do market research for a startup.
+So, in this blog, let’s discuss how to do market research for startups.

 Hard truth first, market research is indeed complicated, but it is mandatory for any business in order to steer the company in the right direction.

-When you perform market research, you will have to answer the following questions:
+When you perform market research for startups, you will have to answer the following questions:

 - Who are the people who might be interested in doing business with me?